thunguy/INTERx/README.md

 # INTERx

-INTERx is a platform that connects patients to their next provider based on a mutually shared passion of a sport or fitness regimen.
+INTERx is a platform that that connects patients to providers based on a shared passion for a sport or fitness regimen.
+A registered patient is able to schedule and manage their appointments with verified providers who are listed for the patient's chosen activity.

 **CONTENTS**
 - [Tech Stack](#tech-stack)